-- Inpatient Care, except childbirth; Inpatient Rehabilitation, and Observation Stays: All Inpatient care, Inpatient rehabilitation, and observation stays require prior authorization by the contracted Facility.
+- 1. Inpatient Care, except childbirth; Inpatient Rehabilitation; and Observation Stays: All Inpatient care and Inpatient rehabilitation require prior authorization by the contracted Facility.
 GlobalHealth must be notified by the Hospital of all admissions on the day of admission.
 If a service does not require prior authorization this does not negate the Provider's responsibility to notify the Plan of admission. - 2.
-Skilled Nursing and Long-Term Acute Care: All skilled nursing and long-term acute care Facility ("LTAC") care requires prior authorization by the contracted Facility. - 3.
+Skilled Nursing and Long-Term Acute Care: All skilled nursing and long-term acute care Facility ("LTAC") care requires Referral by the contracted Facility and prior authorization by GlobalHealth. - 3.
 Emergency and Urgent Care:

-Emergency Services do not require prior authorization if the services meet the definition of emergency care as provided in this Agreement, Member Handbook, FEHB Brochure, or Evidence of Coverage.
-Notification to GlobalHealth by the contracted Provider is required by the next business day following the date of service.
+Emergency Services do not require prior authorization when the definition of emergency care is determined.
 Urgent Care does not require a prior authorization after hours or outside of the GlobalHealth Service Area.